 Hello!
-I am an internet entrepreneur, normally based in Cambridge, UK.
+I am an internet entrepreneur based in Cambridge, UK.

 During my career in software and business, I have: